minj12/Node.js-MySQL/README.md

 # Node.js-MySQL

-### Challenge 1
+## Bamazon
-My goal is to make an interface that works simmilairly to websites where you buy items.
+My goal is to make an interface that works swhere user buys items based on what they see in the catalogue using node based client.

+### Deployment
+Clone the repo
+npm install
+Access terminal
+cd Bamazon
+node bamazonCustomer.js
+Run client and follow prompt